 What kind of chores can kids do at different ages?
 How can your kids help out around the house?
 This list gives you a guideline for dolling out chores to your children and lightening the load of the household.

 Any time I mention my children’s chores, I almost invariably have someone ask for an age appropriate chore list or at least some idea of what ages are capable of what tasks.
-I typically shy away from this question because children are so very different; however, I decided I would try to put together some sort of list as a guideline, hoping everyone here would fully understand the unique dynamics and circumstances of their individual children.
+I typically shy away from this question because children are so very different; however, I put together this list as a guideline, hoping everyone reading this would fully understand the unique dynamics and circumstances of their individual children.

 In addition, this is NOT an exhaustive list.
 There is absolutely no way I could manage such a feat.
 So, take this list, tweak it for your family’s needs, and let your children begin to demonstrate responsibility by helping around the home!

 How to start chores with your children

 As you begin teaching your children how to help out around the house, keep these things in mind:

 - ALWAYS try to include your children in what you are already doing.